carpentries/instructor-training/episodes/04-expertise.md

 > The idea that ten thousand hours of practice will make someone an expert in some field
 > is widely known,
 > but reality is much more complex.
-> First,
-> practice is not doing the same thing over and over again:
+> Practice is not doing the same thing over and over again:
 > practice is doing similar but subtly different things,
 > getting feedback,
 > and then changing behavior in response to that feedback to get cumulatively better.
 > Doing the same thing over and over again is much more likely to solidify bad habits than perfect performance.
->
+> This is why we emphasize practice and feedback for learners at our workshops and for trainees in our
-> Second,
+> instructor training program.
-> a [meta-study in 2014][macnamara-practice] found that
-> "...deliberate practice explained 26% of the variance in performance for games,
-> 21% for music, 18% for sports, 4% for education, and less than 1% for professions."
-> One explanation for this variation is that
-> deliberate practice works best when the rules for evaluating success are very stable,
-> but is less effective when there are more factors at play.
 {: .callout}

 ## Concept Maps